KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession9/class_exercises/push_to_github.md

   git status
   ```

-8. Stage the files so Git knows which files to be dealing with.
+8. Stage the files so Git knows which files to deal with.
 In this case we want all of them so we just add all the files in the current directory.
 The current directory can be referenced as: `.`.
 Type:

   {% label %}Git Bash/iTerm2{% endlabel %}
   ```